Big-Life-Lab/PHES-ODM/metadata.md

 -   **notes**: Any additional notes.

-## ContextualMeasurement (ContextualMeasurement.csv) <span id="ContextualMeasurement"><span>
+## siteMeasure (siteMeasure.csv) <span id="siteMeasure"><span>

-All sorts of measurements that are not performed on the wastewater sample but might provide additional context necessary for the interpretation of the results.
+Measures that are not performed on the wastewater sample but provide additional context necessary for the interpretation of the results.

 -   **ID**: (Primary Key) Unique identifier for each contextual measurement.